alissa-huskey/python-class/docs/lessons/tutorial.md

 #### C. Inline comments

-A comment doeesn't have to be at the beginning of the line as long as it is not inside of quotes.
+A comment doesn't have to be at the beginning of the line as long as it is not inside of quotes.

 ```{code-block-hl} python